Wine-project-noether/Wine_project/README.md

 ## Questions to answer
 - Does a higher content of Free Sulfer Dioxide lead to a higher quality wine?
 - Do reds wines have a lower content of Sulfur Dioxide compared to white wines?
+- Do higher quality wines have a higher content of citric acid?
+- Does higher contents of total suflur dioxider lead to a higher pH level?

 ## Initial Thoughts and Hypothesis